Maurice Bessinger: Views on race and religion

 Bessinger was a Baptist, and argued in Newman that requiring that he serve African-American customers was a violation of his religious beliefs.

 Bessinger believed that "God gave slaves to whites", and claimed that South Carolina had had a gentler "Biblical slavery".
 In 2000, The State columnist John Monk wrote a column about the restaurants noting that one tract distributed by the restaurant, John Weaver's Biblical View of Slavery, argued against the idea that slavery is inherently evil, since it appears in the Bible.

 Bessinger also notably opposed flying flags at half-mast following the assassination of Martin Luther King Jr., saying King had only been in Memphis "to stir hatred, violence, and discord."

 Politics

-Bessinger ran for a seat in the South Carolina House of Representatives in 1964, narrowly losing by a margin of around 100 votes.
+Bessinger ran for a seat in the South Carolina House of Representatives in 1964, only losing by a slim margin of around 100 votes.
 A 1974 run for governor was far less successful, drawing only 2.5% of the vote in the Democratic primary.

 Behind the scenes, in 1964 he was Chairman of the George Wallace presidential campaign.

 In the 1970s, he was also the chairman of the South Carolina Independent Party.

 Autobiography

 In 2001, Bessinger published his autobiography, Defending My Heritage.

 Writer Chuck Thompson's take on the book was negative, saying that "Bessinger's gasbagging autobiography is one of the most weirdly entertaining summations of the delusional cultural southern mind-set ever printed.
 My favorite line about growing up Southern: 'White people are the best friends, historically, that blacks have ever had.'"
-Eric Dabney and Mike Coker's "Historic South Carolina" was more gentle, calling it "the story of a man of humble origins who worked hard all his life to build a multi-million dollar business, and then was willing to risk it all to stand for his principles."